demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-email-group-member-list

 ***
-List email group members. if a email is given, the command will return the information about the wanted email group member.
+List email group members.
+If an email is given, the command will return the information about the specified email group member.

 #### Base Command